 Is presence compulsory?

-The program is a master degree, which means participation in all the organized activities is mandatory.
-This represents a factor of success as well as personal and collective enrichment.
-The exact rules are reported in the « Executive Master Handbook » that will be given to each participant.
+This program is a master's degree, which means participation in all the organized activities and events is mandatory.
+This represents a key factor for success as well as personal and collective enrichment.

 During modules, do we have some free time to do some work for our company?